 It's hard to believe it's been three years since that day.

 We had got the call from my wife's grandmother that she wanted to have everyone over for a big, extended-family, Sunday dinner.
 My father-in-law, his brother, and both families would be coming.
 Gene had recently returned from his latest stint in the hospital and his health was improving ever so slightly.
-It was one of those days where everyone went to spend time together, reminisce over old times and smile.
+It was one of those days where everyone went to spend time together, reminisce about old times and smile.
 While everyone also tried their best to ignore the somber pallor that hung in the air.
 That sad, silent knowing that, in spite of the fact that Gene was in good spirits and better health, this might be the last time to spend the day with him, and we should enjoy it while we could.

 While we were there, the grandparents sprung it on us that Gene wanted to pass along his jewelry to his surviving family members.
 It was his desire to see us wearing the items he wanted us to have before he passed away.
-One by one the men of family had their names called, they went forward and Gene handed them a small box.
+One by one the men of the family had their names called, they went forward and Gene handed them a small box.

 It should be noted that Gene is not my grandfather, but my wife's.
 Therefore I sat quietly, pleased for the sons and grandsons of this man I deeply respected at this moment they could share.
 I was happy to be a spectator only because I know that, though Gene never made me feel as though I was not one of the family, I was not, in fact, his blood.

-So I was very surprised, shocked even, when my name was called.
+So I was very surprised, shocked even when my name was called.

 I don't know that I have ever felt so guilty, or such an intruder.
 The feelings only increased when I opened the box I was given and I saw that it was Gene's ring given to me.
 Not just any ring.
 It was the ring that everyone referred to as "Grandpa's Ring".

 Each of his sons and grandsons received expensive, beautiful, wonderful jewelry.
 Gold bracelets or rings with more diamonds in them than I have ever seen in one place.
-Obviously I felt no expectation of anything, as I said, I was there as an invited guest, spectator only.
+Obviously, I felt no expectation of anything, as I said, I was there as an invited guest, spectator only.

 While Gene had lots of nice jewelry, he had one ring that everyone knew him by.
-The ring he wore everyday.
+The ring he wore every day.
 The ring all the grandkids remembered him wearing when they would sit by his chair twisting and spinning the tiny diamond setting.
 And by some odd twist of fate, he and grandma had decided to pass it to me, a son by marriage.